 You Gotta Didg!

-If you haven’t watched it yet, check out the video at the top of this article that features the didgeridoo and bullroarer.
-It’s a kids music video of the song “You Gotta Didg” by DARIA.
+If you haven’t watched it yet, check out the video at the top of this article that features a didgeridoo and bullroarer.
+It’s a music video of DARIA’s “You Gotta Didg” song.
 The animation shows didgeridoos being played, beautiful Aboriginal face and body paint and the sacred site of Uluru in Australia, formerly known as Ayers Rock.
+Like the song?
+Add it to your Spotify, Apple Music or Pandora playlists at the links below.

 Links and Resources